 It may be appropriate to seek to judicially review a Home Office decision if you consider that the Home Office has acted either unlawfully, irrationally or unfairly when making their decision.

 An action or decision may be unlawful if the decision-maker had no power to make it or exceeded the powers given to him/her in doing so.
 An action or decision may be irrational, if the court considers it so unreasonable that the decision is “perverse”.
 Finally, a decision may be considered unfair if it is found that the decision-making process itself was conducted unfairly, for example if you were not given the right to a fair hearing.

 When should I ask for a judicial review?

 It is important to note that you can only seek to judicially review a decision if you do not have a right of appeal or other alternative remedy, and it must be remembered that Judicial Review is a review of procedure, so the court will not substitute what it thinks is the ‘correct’ decision.
-This may mean that the public body will be able to make the same decision again, so long as it does so in a lawful way.
+In the case of immigration judicial review applications, this may mean that the public body will be able to make the same decision again, so long as it does so in a lawful way.

 Examples Of How We Have Helped People Like You:

 Danielle invites you to take a look at her blog, where you will see the diverse range of clients that she has helped.